 "I got a bad case of loving you!"

 Robert Rusler and Chris Makepeace are two besties in a bit of a bromance who are sick and tired of life in the dorms.
-They promise a local fraternity the procurement of strippers for their upcoming kegger in exchange for admittance.Faster than you can say After Hours, these upper-middle class suburban gentlemen head off to the big bad city (chauffeured by Long Duk Dong) to find some whores!
+They promise a local fraternity house that they can procure of strippers for their upcoming kegger in exchange for admittance.Faster than you can say After Hours, these upper-middle class suburbanites head off to the big bad city (chauffeured by the man formerly known as Long Duk Dong, before he was arrested by the police for crimes against his own people) to find some consensual whores.

 This movie was always on HBO in the late-80s.
-The vampire scenes are surprisingly graphic and perversely sexual.
-Violence seems to come out of no where when juxtaposed with the sophomoric tone of the rest of the movie and it proved deeply traumatizing to my eight year old self.Despite this films meandering pacing problems (it often feels like an over-long, aimless Cyndi Lauper video), I would have loved for Vamp to have been a franchise, like the American Pie movies, showcasing douchey-hot frat boys going to vampire run strip clubs all over the country.
-Eventually, the series would culminate in an epic, Las Vegas showdown of good and evil where Grace Jones and Gina Gershon battle tete'a'tete - but some things can only live in dreams.
+Its vampire scenes are surprisingly graphic and perversely sexual.
+Violence seems to come out of nowhere when juxtaposed with the sophomoric tone of the rest of the movie and that proved deeply traumatizing to my eight year old self.Despite this films meandering pacing problems (it often feels like an overlong, aimless Cyndi Lauper video), I would have loved for Vamp to have been a franchise, like the American Pie movies, showcasing douchey-hot frat boys going to vampire run strip clubs all over the country.
+Eventually, the series would culminate in an epic, Las Vegas showdown of good and evil where Grace Jones and Gina Gershon battle tete'a'tete - but some things can only live in the dreams of gay boys.